-Conquering Non-Latin Languages with Romanization Posted by Transparent Language on Mar 17, 2014 in Company News, Language Learning, Reference/Usage Tips
+Conquering Non-Latin Languages with Romanization Posted by Transparent Language on Mar 17, 2014 in For Learners, Learning Feature Updates

 Just as every language is unique, so is every language learner.
 While many learners wish to read, write, and speak a language, others desire only oral fluency.
 For that reason, Transparent Language Online provides learners the choice to learn with a Latin transcription (also known as transliteration or Romanization) in every language for which it would be advantageous.

 Using phonetic spellings in language teaching has both its drawbacks and its advantages, which must be carefully balanced for each language.
 The main advantage of Romanization is that users who are not willing or able to invest the time to learn the native script can still acquire basic conversational proficiency.
 Take, for example, an American athlete traveling to Russia for the Sochi Olympics.
 She or he may not have time to acquire advanced proficiency in Russian (what with training as an Olympian and such), but she or he may benefit from acquiring a few spoken phrases.

 Languages like Korean, Japanese, and Chinese are the most obvious cases where even an industrious learner might choose to use Transparent Language Online’s phonetic Latin-alphabet spelling rather than the native script.
 Even for languages with more accessible alphabets, such as Russian, Hindi, Greek, and Arabic, Transparent Language Online provides the phonetic transcriptions.